Georgia Tech: Modern history

-In 1988, President John Patrick Crecine pushed through a restructuring of the university.
-The institute at that point had three colleges: the College of Engineering, the College of Management, and the catch-all COSALS, the College of Sciences and Liberal Arts.
-Crecine reorganized the latter two into the College of Computing, the College of Sciences, and the Ivan Allen College of Management, Policy, and International Affairs.
+In 1988, President John Patrick Crecine oversaw a restructuring of the university.
+Georgia Tech had three colleges at that point: the College of Engineering, the College of Management, and the College of Sciences and Liberal Arts.
+Crecine reorganized the latter two into the College of Computing; the College of Sciences; and the Ivan Allen College of Management, Policy, and International Affairs.
 Crecine never asked for input regarding the changes and, consequently, many faculty members disliked his top-down management style; despite this, the changes passed by a slim margin.
 Crecine was also instrumental in securing the 1996 Summer Olympics for Atlanta.
-A large amount of construction occurred, creating most of what is now considered "West Campus" for Tech to serve as the Olympic Village, and significantly gentrifying Midtown Atlanta.
-The Undergraduate Living Center, Fourth Street Apartments, Sixth Street Apartments, Eighth Street Apartments, Hemphill Apartments (now named Crecine Apartments), and Center Street Apartments housed athletes and journalists.
+A large amount of construction occurred on campus, since Georgia Tech served as the Olympic Village.
+The Undergraduate Living Center, Fourth Street Apartments, Sixth Street Apartments, Eighth Street Apartments, Hemphill Apartments (now named Crecine Apartments), and Center Street Apartments were built to house athletes and journalists.
 The Georgia Tech Aquatic Center was built for swimming events, and the Alexander Memorial Coliseum was renovated.
-The institute also erected the Kessler Campanile and fountain to serve as a landmark and symbol of the university on television broadcasts.
+The Institute also built the Kessler Campanile and fountain to serve as a landmark and symbol of the university on television broadcasts.

-The Kessler Campanile seen from the Georgia Tech Student Center.
+The Kessler Campanile seen from the John Lewis Student Center.

-In 1994, G. Wayne Clough became the first Georgia Tech alumnus to serve as the president of institution; he was in office during the 1996 Summer Olympics.
+In 1994, G. Wayne Clough became the first Georgia Tech alumnus to serve as the president of the institution.
+He was in office during the 1996 Summer Olympics.
 In 1998, he separated the Ivan Allen College of Management, Policy, and International Affairs into the Ivan Allen College of Liberal Arts and returned the College of Management to "College" status (Crecine, the previous president, had demoted Management from "College" to "School" status as part of a controversial 1990 reorganization plan).
-His tenure focused on a dramatic expansion of the institute, a revamped Undergraduate Research Opportunities Program, and the creation of an International Plan.
+His tenure focused on a dramatic expansion of the Institute, a revamped Undergraduate Research Opportunities Program, and the creation of an International Plan.
 On March 15, 2008, he was appointed secretary of the Smithsonian Institution, effective July 1, 2008.
-Dr. Gary Schuster, Tech's provost and executive vice president for Academic Affairs, was named interim president, effective July 1, 2008.
+Gary Schuster, Georgia Tech's provost and executive vice president for Academic Affairs, was named interim president, effective July 1, 2008.

 On April 1, 2009, G. P. "Bud" Peterson, previously the chancellor of the University of Colorado at Boulder, became the 11th president of Georgia Tech.
 On April 20, 2010, Georgia Tech was invited to join the Association of American Universities, the first new member institution in nine years.
-In 2014, Georgia Tech launched the first "massive online open degree" in computer science by partnering with Udacity and AT&T; a complete degree through that program costs students $7,000.
-It eventually expanded this program with its online masters in analytics in January 2017, as well as providing the option for advanced credits with a MicroMasters in collaboration with edX.
+In 2014, Georgia Tech launched the first "massive open online degree" in computer science by partnering with Udacity and AT&T. A complete degree through that program cost students $7,000 at the time.
+It eventually expanded this program with its online master's in analytics in January 2017, as well as providing the option for advanced credits with a MicroMasters in collaboration with edX.
+Georgia Tech now offers 13 master's programs.

 On January 7, 2019, President G.P.
-Bud Peterson announced his intention to retire.
-Angel Cabrera, former President of George Mason University and Georgia Tech alum, was named his successor on June 13, 2019.
+Bud Peterson announced his intention to retire. Ángel Cabrera, Georgia Tech alumnus and former president of George Mason University, was named his successor on June 13, 2019.
 Cabrera took office on September 3, 2019.